WordPress/blueprints/CONTRIBUTING.md

 The PR should contain:

 -   A single `blueprint.json` file under the path `blueprints/your-blueprint-name/blueprint.json` (like [the examples here](https://github.com/wordpress/blueprints/tree/trunk/blueprints)).
 -   All the static files (WXR, ZIP, JPG, etc.) your Blueprint references.
-The static files must be loaded via the `https://raw.githubusercontent.com` URL pointing to your branch. `raw.githubusercontent.com` is a service that allows you to serve files directly from your GitHub repository.
-This is useful for loading static files in Blueprints.
-The URLs follow the `raw.githubusercontent.com/${user}/${repo}/${branch}/${path}` pattern.
+Load each file from the pull request's repository and branch with a URL following the `https://raw.githubusercontent.com/${user}/${repo}/${branch}/${path}` pattern.
+For a pull request from a fork, `${user}/${repo}` is the fork—not `WordPress/blueprints`—because the branch and file do not exist upstream until the pull request is merged.
+Use `raw.githubusercontent.com`, not a `github.com/.../blob/...` page, which returns HTML instead of the file.

-For example, if you want to load a content-export.xml file, you create a new folder in the blueprints directory, /woocommerce-subscription (the name should correpond to the name of the blueprint).
-The folder must hold two files:
+For example, to load `content-export.xml`, create a `blueprints/woocommerce-subscriptions` directory containing:

 -   A `blueprints/woocommerce-subscriptions/blueprint.json` file
--   A `blueprints/woocommerce-subscription/content-export.xml` file
+-   A `blueprints/woocommerce-subscriptions/content-export.xml` file

-Assuming your branch is named `/woo-subscription/`, the Blueprint should reference as follows:
+If the pull request comes from `example-contributor/blueprints` on the `feature/woo-subscription` branch, reference the file as follows:

 ```json
 {